lmalave/aframe-voice-commands/README.md

 Say "show menu" to bring up menu

-Say "cubes", "city", or "lake" to show any of the 3 images
+Say "go to cubes", "go to city", or "go to lake" to show any of the 3 images

 Say "hide menu" to hide menu